Throughout my life, I’ve heard that English, French, and Chinese will be the languages of the future, taking over the world in the coming decades.

 1. The markets in Hispanic countries are booming

-Argentina, Chile, Colombia, Peru, Ecuador, Bolivia, Mexico, and Spain are leading global Spanish-speaking markets.
+Argentina, Chile, Colombia, Peru, Ecuador, Bolivia, Mexico, and Spain are leading Spanish-speaking markets globally.

 The combined population exceeds 600 million.
 This is a massive market for both emerging and developed economies.
 They are also among the nations with the most open trading policies.